Thatching in Inverness-shire, Argyll & Bute

 While in the west of Inverness-shire… Highland methods were used.
 But no roping here, the nearby trees providing for a crook and caber finish, at the eastern end, of Loch Morar in around 1920.

-In Argyll, around 1900… Similar work.
-With directional thatch, held down with wooden fixings, holding rope or liggers in place.
-On the left at Loch Elive; and the right, at Glencoe.
+In Argyll, in around 1900… Similar work; with directional thatch, held down with wooden fixings, holding rope or liggers in place.
+Above at Taynuilt on Loch Etive; and on the right, at Glencoe.
 When the thatch was stripped here, a good many old firearms were found hidden within.
 Emphasising this place’s turbulent past.
+The image at Taynuilt dipicts the thatcher, posing for the camera, with his work seemingly complete… He has used a crook & caber fixing, at the bottom of this roof.

 Below, rethatch at Glencoe… The museum in this village has been rethatched with heather.
 The cottages are cruck built, and date to around the time of the massacre here, in the last years of the seventeenth century… Photo; copyright & thanks Euan Nelson.
 (Creative Commons Licence)